 Once the conflict is resolved, NPAC personnel take action to remove the subscriptionVersion from conflict.

-NPAC SMS issues an M-SET request to update the subscriptionModifiedTimeStamp and the subscriptionVersionStatus to “pending.”
+NPAC SMS sets the subscriptionModifiedTimeStamp and the subscriptionVersionStatus to “pending.”

-NPAC SMS issues an M-SET response.
-If the M-SET fails, processing for this scenario stops.

-NPAC SMS issues, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the new status to the old service provider SOA.
+NPAC SMS issues, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the new status of pending to the old service provider SOA.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

-NPAC SMS issues, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the new status to the new service provider SOA.
+NPAC SMS issues, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the new status of pending to the new service provider SOA.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.